 Best Fertilizer for Hydrangeas.
-Hydrangea is a perennial shrub that is able to re-bloom throughout the spring months and summer months.
-During those months, it provides more color and more sparks to your garden for long.
+Hydrangea is a perennial shrub that can to re-bloom throughout the spring months and summer months.
+During those months, it provides more colour and more sparks to your garden for long.

-Hydrangea is commonly bloomed 5 to 12 weeks and does well in cooler climates.
+Hydrangea is commonly bloomed 5 to 12 weeks and does well in colder climates.
 They are simple and easy to grow.
 They show the charm and is a resilient plant.
-There are many varieties of colors, sizes, textures, and blossom shapes.
+There are many varieties of colours, sizes, textures, and blossom shapes.

-Colors are clear blue, vibrant pink, frosty white, and Lavender.
+Colours are bright blue, vibrant pink, frosty white, and Lavender.
 The most popular Hydrangea in America is the Bigleaf Hydrangea because of its snow-ball style flowers.
 The others are Smooth, Panicle, Oakleaf, Climbing, and Mountain.

 What is the best fertilizer for Hydrangeas?